jeffisfast/Elgato-Light-Controller/README.md

 Elgato Light Controller
 =======================

 (This is a python program to control Elgato Key Lights.
-If you want something with a gui please see [Doodle\'s Elgato Light Control Center](https://github.com/jeffisfast/doodle-elgato-light-controller)) for an Electron app).
+If you want something with a GUI please see [Doodle\'s Elgato Light Control Center](https://github.com/jeffisfast/doodle-elgato-light-controller)) for an Electron app).

 I'm really happy with my Elgato Key Light from an illumination perspective.
 However, their control software has been glitchy for me.
 When I first used the light the software worked most of the time, but over time it started having problems by only detecting the light intermittently.